SunsetQuest/BigFloat/BigFloatSpecificationSummary.md

 The `BigFloat` struct exposes a rich set of properties to describe its state and behavior:

 - **`Size` (int)**:
-  - The precision of the number in bits, excluding the `ExtraHiddenBits`.
+  - The precision of the number in bits, excluding the `GuardBits`.
-  - Calculated as `Math.Max(0, _size - ExtraHiddenBits)`.
+  - Calculated as `Math.Max(0, _size - GuardBits)`.
-  - Represents the number of significant bits available for computation after accounting for the hidden bits.
+  - Represents the number of significant bits available for computation after accounting for the guard bits.

 - **`BinaryExponent` (int)**:
   - The overall base-2 exponent of the number.
-  - Computed as `Scale + _size - ExtraHiddenBits - 1`.
+  - Computed as `Scale + _size - GuardBits - 1`.
   - Indicates the effective exponent when considering both the scale and the bit length.

 - **`IsZero` (bool)**:
   - Returns `true` if the value is effectively zero, taking into account precision and scale.
-  - Considers rounding effects from hidden bits.
+  - Considers rounding effects from guard bits.

 - **`IsStrictZero` (bool)**:
   - Returns `true` only if `DataBits` is exactly zero (no rounding considered).

 - **`IsOutOfPrecision` (bool)**:
-  - Returns `true` if the number has less than one bit of precision (`_size < ExtraHiddenBits`).
+  - Returns `true` if the number has less than one bit of precision (`_size < GuardBits`).
-  - Indicates that the number’s significant bits are entirely within the hidden bits range.
+  - Indicates that the number’s significant bits are entirely within the guard bits range.

 - **`IsPositive` / `IsNegative` (bool)**:
   - Determines the sign of the number based on the `Sign` property after rounding.

 - **`Sign` (int)**:
   - Returns `-1` (negative), `0` (zero), or `1` (positive).
-  - For numbers with insufficient precision, rounds based on the most significant hidden bit.
+  - For numbers with insufficient precision, rounds based on the most significant guard bit.

 - **`UnscaledValue` (BigInteger)**:
-  - The integer value of the number after removing and rounding the `ExtraHiddenBits`.
+  - The integer value of the number after removing and rounding the `GuardBits`.
   - Represents the mantissa as it would appear without the scale applied.

-- **`SizeWithHiddenBits` (int)**:
+- **`SizeWithGuardBits` (int)**:
-  - An alias for `_size`, representing the total bit length of `DataBits`, including hidden bits.
+  - An alias for `_size`, representing the total bit length of `DataBits`, including guard bits.

 - **`Precision` (int)**:
-  - The precision in bits, excluding hidden bits (`_size - ExtraHiddenBits`).
+  - The precision in bits, excluding guard bits (`_size - GuardBits`).
-  - Can be negative if `_size` is less than `ExtraHiddenBits`.
+  - Can be negative if `_size` is less than `GuardBits`.

 - **`Accuracy` (int)**:
   - The negative of the scale (`-Scale`).